augwit/wordpress/README.md

             - ./mysql/data:/var/lib/mysql
 ```

+### Connect to a dockerized MySQL server

+When setting up Wordpress to connect to a dockerized database server as in above example, remember to use the correct host name or IP address of the the database server, the reason is that in docker environment the network mode is a bit tricky which will affect the name resolve.

+For example, in the above docker-compose.yml example, we should use host name "db" to access the database from Wordpress, the default "localhost" will not work because the Wordpress and the database are in two different containers, the "localhost" of them only refers to each of their own container.

+### HTTPS & SSL support

-The default port is 80.
+The default port of the web server is 80.
 If you want to support HTTPS, you can set the environment variable DOMAIN_NAME, HTTPS_ENABLED to true, and publish the 443 port.

+HTTPS is already a industrial standard of web security, so it is always encouraged to support HTTPS and redirect HTTP into HTTPS (or turn off HTTP if you want).

-Below is the example, to set HTTPS for domain name "example.com", so you can visit https://example.com.
+Below is an example, by setting up HTTPS for domain name "example.com", you can visit https://example.com for the website.

 ```yml
 services: